mashingan/modern-opengl-notes/readme.md

 `points`.
 We render each point as red as define in fragment shader in variable `outColor`.

+19. `geometryshader_layouts.nim`
+This notes is using a special geometry shader hence we have to modify the `initScene` to accomodate the shader with specific `GLEnum` of `GL_GEOMETRY_SHADER`.
+This notes specifically create a new two vertices position and draw a line between these new positions.
+It's relative to our input position from `x += -1` and `x += 1`.
+So we get each of coordinate will draw a simple horizontal line.

+20. `geometryshader_rectangles.nim`
+This notes is extension of previous one, by manually creating a pair of original coordinate and new coordinate based on original coordinate's quadrant.
+We draw it clock-wise from quadrant 4 `(x, y) = (-0.5, 0.5)`.

 [open.gl]: https://open.gl
 [staticglfw]: https://github.com/treeform/staticglfw
 [glfw]: https://www.glfw.org